JetBrains/intellij-sdk-docs/topics/ui/principles/platform_theme_colors.md

 **Example**

-Incorrect: A new component with a light-blue background reuses Focus.borderColor which has a light-blue color in the default themes.
+<format color="Red" style="bold">Incorrect:</format> A new component with a light-blue background reuses Focus.borderColor which has a light-blue color in the default themes.
 A theme author decides they need a bright focus border and changes the color value for Focus.borderColor.
 As a result, the new component has a bright background with the text unreadable over it.

-Correct: A new component with a light-blue background has its own color key <code>ComponentName.background</code>.
+<format color="Green" style="bold">Correct:</format> A new component with a light-blue background has its own color key <code>ComponentName.background</code>.

 **Implementation**